 When in Maui, I loved going snorkeling at Molokini.
 Our whole family went out on the catamaran and went snorkeling there and at Turtle Town.
 Loved every minute of my visit to Wailea, Maui, Hawaii.
 We also went to a different beach every day.
 That is something that we can not do here at home.
 The surf at each beach was so different.
 I really want to come back to Maui!!

 My favorite Maui moment is swimming with the turtles.
-I had purchased a Maui Revealed book as soon as we landed.
-We went to one of the harder to find black sand beaches suggested in the book to guarantee that we would see some turtles.
-They definitely didn't disappoint.
+I purchased a Maui Revealed book as soon as we landed.
+We went to one of the harder-to-find black sand beaches suggested in the book to guarantee that we would see some turtles.
+They definitely didn’t disappoint.
 My dad became obsessed with finding turtles everywhere we snorkeled.
-Later on in our vacation, you could see him running down the beach telling other swimmers "There's a turtle over there!"
-He couldn't get enough of them!
+Later on in our vacation, you could see him running down the beach telling other swimmers “There’s a turtle over there!”
+He couldn’t get enough of them!
 It was so great to see.
 I have snorkeled in the Caribbean but it was nothing like snorkeling in Maui.
-The fish are beautiful, and there's nothing like putting your head under water to hear the crackling shrimp or song of the humpback whales near by.
+The fish are beautiful, and there’s nothing like putting your head underwater to hear the crackling shrimp or the song of the humpback whales nearby.